Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 ## (Q3) The impact of Bioengineering (40 pts)

 After the first week of the class, a friend asks you about bioengineering.
 Your friend is specifically interested in the impact of bioengineering on humanity and civilization so far.
-You think back to the three examples provided in the class (e.g., polio vaccine) and decide to draw upon those in formulating your own example.
+You think back to the three examples provided in the pre-class reading (e.g., polio vaccine) and decide to draw upon those in formulating your own example.

 3.a.
 Create your own brief example on the impact of bioengineering today.
 Keep your answer between 150-200 words and include up to 3 key references in support of your new example; references can be websites or any citable source.
 (30 pts)